EPC Hub for Intermediaries.

 EPCs: The challenges and opportunities

-A Together market report covering all the stats, facts and insights you need to know about Energy Performance Certificates.
+A Together report covering all the stats, facts and insights you need to know about Energy Performance Certificates.

 An EPC is an Energy Performance Certificate, which illustrates the energy efficiency of a property and provides a fuel-cost-based energy efficiency rating from A to G - with A being the most cost-efficient.
 It gives a breakdown of the energy performance and the environmental impact, as well as recommendations for efficiency improvements and potential cash savings.